bluebirz/bluebirz.github.io/_posts/2019-10-08-stay-fresh-in-krabi.md

 **Oct 5, 2019 - 03:10 PM**

-We caught a lot and parked the car at the end.
+We parked the car at the end.

 This is one of Krabi's signature attractions.
 Lots of foreigners comes to this place everyday.
 The beach is so beautiful and this is a never-missed one in Krabi indeed.